Finance-App-Open-Source/finance-backend/README.md

 ```
 docker-compose up
 ```
-#### enjoy!
+#### Enjoy!
-collaboration is appreciated we are constantly learning
+Collaboration is appreciated we are constantly learning

+Required dependencies: ruby,ruby on rails and docker.

 by: @backsoul and @inmortalregis